Nextiva / Blog / VoIP

 grasshopper phone service

-Top features: Vanity numbers, custom greetings, virtual receptionist services, and mobile app accessibility.
+Top features: Vanity numbers, custom greetings, and a virtual receptionist.

 Pricing: Grasshopper caters to small businesses with four feature-packed plans at affordable price points.
 The tiers differ based on the number of users, business numbers, and extensions supported: